TadasBaltru/restauran_reservation_app/README.md

 ---

 ## 🧪 Testing
- .env.testing file must also be prepared, current setup using seperate mysql database
+ .env.testing file must also be prepared, current setup is using seperate mysql databases
 ### Run All Tests

 ```bash